tetsuyanh/esandroid/README.md

 - Bookmark
 - History

-If you have a bug or question about above, report as issue here, not contact esa.
+If you have a bug or question about above, report a issue here, not contact esa.

 # License